-Roofing including roof space The roof structures are of pitched design and comprise timber rafters clad with slates on timber sarking.
-There are some small areas of flat roofing clad in lead or copper.
-Roof valleys would appear to be formed in either lead or zinc.
-The inspection of the roof space was undertaken from the vicinity of the ceiling hatch only due to a lack of fixed crawl boards.
-Insulation has been laid between the ceiling joists where seen.
-Not all of the roof timbers internally or roof coverings externally could be inspected.
+Roofing including roof space The roof structures are of pitched design, timber framed and clad with slate on timber sarking.
+Roof valleys are formed in lead and there is a flat felt roof over the porch.
+Only a head and shoulders inspection of the roof space over the extension was possible from the ceiling hatch,where Insulation has been installed to the coombs but not at ceiling level.
+There was no access to the roof timbers in the original structure.
 Sloping roofs were visually inspected with the aid of binoculars where required.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Rainwater fittings Cast iron manufacture with the gutters being half round in design.
+Rainwater fittings A mixture of cast iron and PVC manufacture.
 Visually inspected with the aid of binoculars where required.
-Main walls Traditional stone/granite walls, pointed externally and incorporating sub- floor ventilation.
+Main walls The original walls are of solid stone construction, pointed externally and incorporating sub-floor ventilation.
+The extension walls would appear to be of concrete block cavity construction, rough cast rendered and having timber cladding along with stone features externally.
 Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-Windows, external doors and joinery The windows are of timber sash and casement single glazed, uPVC double glazed or timber velux design.
-Outer doors are of timber single or double glazed design.
-Fascias are formed in softwood.
+Windows, external doors and joinery The windows are a mixture of styles and comprise aluminium or timber double glazed design.
+In addition, there are some timber single glazed windows.
+Doors are of solid timber or timber double glazed design.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 External decorations External woodwork has been painted.
 Visually inspected.
 Conservatories / porches None.
-Communal areas None.
+Communal areas None. •